As a member of the public, you have the right access certain government information.

-You may apply to have the fee waived if you are in financial hardship:
+You may apply to have the fee waived in the following circumstances:

-- if you are a member of parliament and the application is in connection with your official duty; or
+- you are a Member of Parliament and the application is in connection with your official duty;

-- evidence provided which shows that the information sought is intended to be used for a purpose that is of general public interest or benefit.
+- you are able to show that the information sought is intended to be used for a purpose that is of general public interest or benefit; or

 Make sure you have looked for the information you require before you make formal application, because if the information is otherwise available, your application may be refused without the return of your application fee.